Springwald/AnimatronicWorkbench-AWB/README.md

 For this reason, I have developed the software "Animatronic Workbench" (AWB).

 This allows you to create the movements of animatronic figures on the screen without any programming knowledge.
-[Have a loot at some animatronics I built with it](https://daniel.springwald.de/category/Animatronics).
+[Have a look at some animatronics I built with it](https://daniel.springwald.de/category/Animatronic).

 ## Lets get started!